How to load additional files at runtime¶

 Installation is done simply with dune install

-, however if one want to
+; however, if one wants to

 install --relocatable --prefix $dir